 10A NCAC 09 .2703 Criminal History Record check requirements for child care providers

-(a) In addition to the requirements in Rules .0302 and .1702 of this Chapter, a child care provider shall submit the following to the Division prior to the issuance of a license or prior to beginning employment:
+(a) In addition to the requirements in Rules .0302 and .1702 of this Chapter, a child care provider, as defined in G.S.
+110-90.2, shall submit the following to the Division prior to the issuance of a license or prior to beginning employment:

-(2) fingerprint impressions submitted on the forms required by the Division and State Bureau of Investigation;
+(2) fingerprint impressions submitted on an FD-258 applicant fingerprint card or other form required by the Division and State Bureau of Investigation;

-(b) If the child care provider has a criminal history of convictions, pending indictment of a crime, or pending criminal charges, he or she may submit to the Division additional information concerning the conviction or charges that the Division shall use in making the determination of the child care provider's qualification.
+(b) If the child care provider has a criminal history of convictions, pending indictment of a crime, or pending criminal charges, they may submit to the Division additional information concerning the conviction or charges the Division shall use in making the determination of the child care provider's qualification.
 The Division shall also consider the following in making its decision:

 (1) the length of time since conviction;